Anders Colsefni

-Andrew Richard Rouw, known professionally as Anders Colsefni (born April 15, 1972) is an American musician, best known as the original singer and a founding member of Heavy metal band Slipknot.
-Colsefni only appeared on Slipknot's 1996 demo album Mate.
+Andrew Richard Rouw, known professionally as Anders Colsefni (born April 15, 1972), is an American musician, best known as the original singer and a founding member of heavy metal band Slipknot.
+He only appeared on Slipknot's 1996 demo album Mate.
 Feed.
 Kill.
 Repeat., performing vocal and additional percussion duties.

 Career

 Before forming Slipknot with Shawn Crahan and Paul Gray in 1995, Colsefni drummed and occasionally sang in a number of local bands, often crossing paths with other future Slipknot members.
 His first band was the death metal band Vexx, which was formed in 1988 and saw Colsefni joined by Gray on bass and Josh Brainard on guitar and vocals.
 In 1992, Vexx renamed to Inveigh Catharsis and occasionally played with drummer Joey Jordison.
 They broke up in 1993, when Brainard left to join Jordison and guitarist Craig Jones in Modifidious, another local metal band.
 By March 1993, Colsefni and Gray were jamming with drummer Crahan and guitarist Patrick Neuwirth.
 Around this time, he also performed vocal duties in Body Pit, one of Gray's bands that also had future Slipknot guitarists Mick Thomson and Donnie Steele as members at one point.
 In September 1995, Colsefni, Crahan and Gray formed the band that would later be known as Slipknot.
 The Pale Ones, as they were called at first, were joined by guitarists Steele and Brainard, as well as Jordison on drums.
 Colsefni provided lead vocals and shared percussion duties with Crahan, while Gray took on bass.
 The band changed their name to Meld, taken from a Body Pit song, for their first show.

 In late 1995, Jordison suggested the band change their name to Slipknot, after a song recorded by Colsefni, Crahan and Neuwirth during their jam sessions in 1993.
 Steele left while recording their first demo album Mate.
 Feed.
 Kill.
 Repeat. in early 1996, he was replaced by Craig Jones and then by Mick Thomson, with Jones moving on to samples.
-The album was released on October 31, 1996, but got little radio airplay.
+The album was released on October 31, 1996, but received little radio airplay.
 This led the band to seek a more melodic style of vocals, something that Colsefni could not deliver.
 The band recruited Corey Taylor, vocalist of Stone Sour, which moved Colsefni to backing vocals.